 In 2010, he founded the Australian World Orchestra, of which he is the Artistic Director and Chief Conductor, and in 2011 conducted their award-winning inaugural season at the Sydney Opera House with Beethoven's 9th Symphony, which was subsequently released on Deutsche Grammophone, as well as leading the orchestra on their Asia tours to Singapore in 2016 and India in 2018.

-Future engagements include amongst others, concerts with the Malaysian Philharmonic Orchestra, Sydney Symphony Orchestra, Tchaikovsky Symphony Orchestra, Moscow, the Australian World Orchestra, and returns to the Naples San Carlo Opera and the Helikon Opera, Moscow.
+Future engagements include “Jenůfa” with the Montreal Opera, “The Turn of the Screw” at the Paris Philharmonie, concerts with the Sydney Symphony Orchestra, Tchaikovsky Symphony Orchestra, Moscow, The Australian World Orchestra and returns to the Naples San Carlo Opera and Opera Australia.

 Alexander was honoured in the 2016 Australia Day Honours List as an “Officer of the Order of Australia” (AO) for distinguished services to the arts as a leading conductor, and as founder of the Australian World Orchestra.